 Since the launch of the City’s open data program in 2010, more than 400 datasets have been made open, including several that are used by private companies, journalists, and community members.
 Open data also powers tools hosted on the City’s website such as Open Budget, Performance Seattle, the Police Department’s Neighborhood Crime Map, and the Department of Transportation’s Capital Projects Explorer.

 In recent years, the City has expanded our Open Data Program to encourage more partnerships with the public, including initiatives such as 2015's Hack the Commute, through which more than 140 developers and community advocates prototyped 14 new data-driven technology solutions for improving transportation in Seattle.

 In February 2016, Mayor Murray signed an Executive Order directing all City data to be "open by preference," meaning City departments should make their data accessible to the public after screening for privacy, security, and quality considerations.
 This policy is the result of a collaboration between the City of Seattle, the University of Washington, and the Sunlight Foundation through Bloomberg Philanthropies' national What Works Cities initiative.
 Learn more about the Open Data Policy and Program.

 Read the City's Open Data Playbook.

-Visit our Open Data portal, data.seattle.gov.
+Visit our Open Data portal: data.seattle.gov.

 Data Camp 2016

-This June, the Seattle Open Data Program presented Data Camp, three days of in-depth training for department Open Data Champions.
+In June 2016, the Seattle Open Data Program presented Data Camp, three days of in-depth training for department Open Data Champions.
 The Champions, as well as guests from the State of Washington, King County, Bellevue, Tacoma and the University of Washington, heard talks and panel discussions with open data experts and technology community leaders, and participated in group exercises and workshops.
 Stream selected Data Camp sessions: